josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/🕸️_Information_Environments/🩸_Genocide_Denialism/🍉_Palestine/🪨_May_Their_Names_Never_Be_Erased/README.md

 > ## ⚠️ Caution: These lists are targeted for erasure during maintenance.
 >
 > These lists are the work of Palestinian people in the diaspora and in Palestine, working to ensure erasure does not progress further.
 > These lists have been targeted during Polaris maintenance.
 > Ensuring these lists survive looks like supporting initiatives like *Tech for Palestine*, to ensure maintenance in spite of likely targetting as part of the likely course of genocidal erasure in the digital age.
+> Speaking to Palestinian collaborators directly, is far more relevant and useful than simply relying on the Polaris repost.
+> Reproducing the memory not only keeps the memory alive, but also makes erasure more difficult to become totalising.

 ---